British man arrested on suspicion of spying and terrorism offences in Cyprus

 The man is reported to have kept the RAF Akrotiri base on the island under surveillance and is alleged to have links with Iran’s Islamic Revolutionary Guard Corps, local media reported.

-A Foreign Office spokesman said: “We are in contact with the authorities in Cyprus regarding the arrest of a British man.”
+A Foreign Office spokesperson said: “We are in contact with the authorities in Cyprus regarding the arrest of a British man.”

 RAF Akrotiri is the UK’s most important airbase for operations in the Middle East.